no products in the cart

 Trichomes are very important as they are responsible for the THC of the weed plant, the very substance that makes you high.
 If you look closely at a weed plant in bloom, you will notice very small stems with bulbs on them.
 These are trichomes but they are pretty hard to see with the naked eye.

-With this in mind, you may benefit from using the following magnifying tools to make the inspecting the trichomes easier and more accurate.
+With this in mind, you may benefit from using the following magnifying tools to make inspecting of the trichomes easier and more accurate.
 Using one is not completely necessary but will help you get the timing of your harvest perfectly right.

 Jeweller’s Loupe – A jeweller’s loupe is a compact round magnifying glass that is inexpensive and yet more than capable of getting the job done.
 A cheap one should give you a 40x magnification.
 You simply hold it over the blooming cannabis plant and peer through the glass.